Compute minutes

 • Displaying instance runners duration introduced in GitLab 15.0.

-You can view the compute usage for a personal namespace:
+You can view the compute usage for your personal namespace:

 1. On the left sidebar, select your avatar.